-To see which technologies are available within Enterprise Architect, and activate the ones you require, use the 'MDG Technologies' dialog ('Configure > Technology > Manage').
+To see which technologies are available within Enterprise Architect, and activate the ones you require, use the 'MDG Technologies' dialog ('Specialize > Technologies > Manage-Tech' ribbon option).

 Having made the MDG Technologies available, you can manage their availability to users and you can work with them.